Cleveland Browns all-time roster (K–Z)

-This is a list of players who have appeared in at least one regular season or postseason game in the National Football League (NFL) or All-America Football Conference (AAFC) for the Cleveland Browns and whose last names fall between "K" and "Z".
-For the rest of the players, see Cleveland Browns all-time roster (A–J).
-This list is accurate through the end of the 2024 NFL season.
+1,649 players have appeared in at least one regular season or postseason game in the National Football League (NFL) or All-America Football Conference (AAFC) for the Cleveland Browns since 1946.
+This list includes those whose last names fall between "K" and "Z".
+For the rest, see Cleveland Browns all-time roster (A–J).
+This list is accurate through the end of the 2025 NFL season.